 Yet there is another, more positive story -- a story that should remind us about the universal demand for democracy and progress being made, sometimes in the most challenging of environments.
 Public opinion polls from countries in every region of the world have shown that vast majorities agree that democracy, despite its problems, is the best political system.
 One recent study of more than 800 protest movements around the world show that they are not driven primarily by a desire for better economic conditions, but rather by demands for a better democracy, which the protesters believe can better address economic issues.
 This shows that the desire for improved economic opportunities often coexists with the demand for a political voice.
 And in today's interdependent world, citizens will not indefinitely postpone the latter for the former.
+Recent democratic change, or rising citizen demands for democracy in such diverse places as Ethiopia, Armenia, Malaysia, Slovakia and Nicaragua are but a few recent examples.
 Admittedly, there have been times when many citizens seemingly abandoned democratic aspirations because of instability, insecurity, or the performance of government.
 This was the case in Pakistan, Venezuela, Côte d'Ivoire, Egypt, and Chile; but broad support for authoritarian rule in these places has been short lived.

 Then there are countries where active civil societies and reform-minded political leadership have maintained positive democratic trajectories.
-In Africa, for example, only three heads of state between 1960 and 1990 relinquished power voluntarily or after losing an election; since 1990, that figure stands at more than 40.
 Nascent African democracies of Ghana, Côte d'Ivoire, Senegal, Mozambique, and Sierra Leone are among the world's fastest growing economies, while many countries -- including Indonesia, Mongolia, Chile, Colombia, Georgia, South Korea and Mexico -- have continued to make strides in both consolidating their democracies and maintaining steady economic growth.
 There are also places where democratic setbacks have been reversed, either by the demands of citizen movements, as was the case in Burkina Faso, or through the intervention of regional organizations as recently occurred in The Gambia.
 And in Myanmar/Burma, Ukraine, and Tunisia, active U.S. support for the democratic transitions underway have reflected the convergence of our values and strategic interests.